SyedAbdullahh/SyedAbdullahh/README.md

 ### Hi there 👋
 I am Syed Abdullah Hassan.
-⚡I'm Currently doing my Bachelors of Software Engineering at National University of Computer And Emerging Sciences FAST Lahore.
+⚡I'm Currently doing my Bachelors of Software Engineering at National University of Computer And Emerging Sciences(NUCES) FAST Lahore.
 🔭I have expertise in ASP.NET, C# SQL.
 🌱I'm Currently Learning Flutter and Dart that will enable me targeting Multiple Platforms with a Single Code base
 ##### ![](https://komarev.com/ghpvc/?username=SyedAbdullahh&color=brightgreen)